 The other ingredients are maize starch, lactose, anhydrous citric acid powder, magnesium stearate, purified

 What Dindevan Tablets look like and contents of pack

-Creamy white flat bevel edged uncoated tablets scored on one side, engraved D10 on the scored side.
-The tablets
+Creamy white, round, flat, bevel edged uncoated tablets scored on one side, engraved D10 on the scored side.

 Not all pack sizes may be marketed.